cglorious/ican_help_frontend/Notes.md

-[x] Add button option to choose job chart
-[ ] Backend - add more jobs to seed file
 [ ] Option to add additional jobs
+[ ] display:none option when choice is added